Easy and Delicious Ashwagandha Recipes

 Eat 2-3 per day for a good herbal dose!

-Easiest Chocolate Treat
+Easiest Ashwagandha Chocolate Recipe

 Ashwagandha chocolate

 A fancy bar of chocolate is nice, and we buy them too, but sometimes we're home and just want a chocolatey something and this ALWAYS does the trick.
 This is a “recipe” we’ve been making for a million years and have contemplated sharing it before but honestly it’s so simple it almost feels stupid to talk about.
 Which we finally decided was a great reason to share!
 The concept is mixing cocoa powder with a semi solid fat and adding sweetener and you can go from there… The end result is like a chocolate ganache.
+We like the added benefits of making this an adaptogenic chocolate treat simply by adding ashwagandha powder!

 Herbal Chocolate Treat Recipe

-Cocoa powder (We suggest Diaspora Co.)
+Cocoa powder (We love this one from Diaspora Co.)

 Maple syrup or raw honey, to taste